SirPryderi/CSCU9T6-Exam-Notes/README.md

 - Treat unbalanced data

 ### Data Quality
-**Cross-validation** splits the data into n subsets, then train the models using n-1 subsets for training, and 1 for testing.
+**Cross-validation** splits the data into n subsets, then trains the model using n-1 subsets for training, and 1 for testing.
 This is repeated for each subset.
 This helps reducing overfitting.

+![cross-validation]

 **ROC Curves** are a tool for displaying the sorting efficiency of the model.
 The Y axis of the curve represents the sensitivity and the X axis the specificity.
 It shows how an increase of sensitivity affects the specificity of the model.
 The closer the ROC curve is to the top left border the more accurate the model is.
 The worst possible curve is one that lies along the 45° diagonal.

-As it is shown by the ROC curves above for two values of performance the area below the curve is sufficiently high, meaning that the accuracy is good.
+![roc-curve]

 **Lift** is a measure of effectiveness of a predictive model, calculated as the ratio between the results obtained with and without the predictive model.
 **Lift Charts** show in the y-axis the lift, and on the x-axis the percentage percentage of the dataset.